 In a pageant-obsessed country like the Philippines, Catriona Gray's Miss Universe 2018 win has brought so much joy and pride to Filipinos.
 Since she won the most coveted title, the whole world has gone crazy with her now iconic lava walk and slow-mo twirl.

 But the Filipina-Australian stunner is more than just a beautiful face.
-Raising the bar for future Pinay beauty queens, Gray ignited her fans’ love for the country by incorporating different aspects of Filipino culture when she competed last year in Bangkok—from wearing outfits made of indigenous fabrics to showing videos that aptly represent Luzon, Visayas, and Mindanao.
+Raising the bar for future Pinay beauty queens, Gray ignited her fans' love for the country by incorporating different aspects of Filipino culture when she competed in 2018 in Bangkok—from wearing outfits made of indigenous fabrics to showing videos that aptly represent Luzon, Visayas, and Mindanao.

-The reigning queen actively advocates for access to education and HIV awareness.
-Since her early 20s, she has already been volunteering for Young Focus in Tondo, Manila and has helped the non-profit organization raise funds to build an educational center for its young beneficiaries.
+Now one of the most famous personalities in the Philippines, Gray actively advocates for access to education and HIV awareness.
+Since her early 20s, she's already been volunteering for Young Focus in Tondo, Manila and has helped the non-profit organization raise funds to build an educational center for its young beneficiaries.

 Apo Whang-Od Oggay is the oldest tattoo artist in the world.
-She’s among the most popular and prolific, too.
-Visitors flock to her village in Kalinga just to get inked with her signature designs.
+She's among the most popular and prolific, too.
+Visitors flock to her village in Kalinga so she can ink them with her signature designs.

 For preserving the traditional practice of tattooing, the National Commission for Culture and the Arts recognized Whang-Od's contribution to the Philippine culture and arts through the Dangal ng Haraya Award.

-What kept you busy when you were 15?
+What were you busy with at 15?
 Alex Eduque spent her teenage years volunteering with Habitat for Humanity, a non-profit organization that build homes for poor families.
 Not only that—she founded the Habitat Youth Council that raised funds for her cause.

 Right after graduating from college, the young humanitarian organized MovEd, an NGO that pushes for early childhood education in less-privileged communities.